Montserrat from Barcelona

 In most cases, the best way to visit Montserrat comes down to this: independent travelers usually prefer the train, while those looking for a stress-free experience tend to choose a guided tour.

 Recommended if you want everything included in one ticket.
-The Tot Montserrat Card is one of the easiest ways to plan a Montserrat day trip from Barcelona without worrying about transport or logistics.
+The Tot Montserrat Card is one of the easiest ways to plan a Barcelona to Montserrat day trip without worrying about transport or logistics.

 Rack railway or cable car which one should you choose?